Paleoclimatology: Climate during geological ages

-In 2020 scientists published a continuous, high-fidelity record of variations in Earth's climate during the past 66 million years and identified four climate states, separated by transitions that include changing greenhouse gas levels and polar ice sheets volumes.
-They integrated data of various sources.
+In 2020 scientists published a continuous, high-fidelity record of variations in Earth's climate during the past 66 million years and identified four climate states, separated by transitions that include changing greenhouse gas levels and polar ice sheet volumes.
+They integrated data from various sources.
 The warmest climate state since the time of the dinosaur extinction, "Hothouse", endured from 56 Mya to 47 Mya and was ~14 °C warmer than average modern temperatures.

 Precambrian climate

 The Precambrian took place between the time when Earth first formed 4.6 billion years (Ga) ago, and 542 million years ago.
 The Precambrian can be split into two eons, the Archean and the Proterozoic, which can be further subdivided into eras.
 The reconstruction of the Precambrian climate is difficult for various reasons including the low number of reliable indicators and a, generally, not well-preserved or extensive fossil record (especially when compared to the Phanerozoic eon).
 Despite these issues, there is evidence for a number of major climate events throughout the history of the Precambrian: The Great Oxygenation Event, which started around 2.3 Ga ago (the beginning of the Proterozoic) is indicated by biomarkers which demonstrate the appearance of photosynthetic organisms.
-Due to the high levels of oxygen in the atmosphere from the GOE, CH_{4} levels fell rapidly cooling the atmosphere causing the Huronian glaciation.
-For about 1 Ga after the glaciation (2–0.8 Ga ago), the Earth likely experienced warmer temperatures indicated by microfossils of photosynthetic eukaryotes, and oxygen levels between 5 and 18% of the Earth's current oxygen level.
+Due to the high levels of oxygen in the atmosphere from the GOE, CH_{4} levels fell rapidly cooling the atmosphere and causing the Huronian glaciation.
+For about 1 Ga after the glaciation (2–0.8 Ga ago), Earth likely experienced warmer temperatures indicated by microfossils of photosynthetic eukaryotes, and oxygen levels between 5 and 18% of Earth's current oxygen level.
 At the end of the Proterozoic, there is evidence of global glaciation events of varying severity causing a 'Snowball Earth'.
 Snowball Earth is supported by different indicators such as, glacial deposits, significant continental erosion called the Great Unconformity, and sedimentary rocks called cap carbonates that form after a deglaciation episode.